Using the Source View

 File Type: This drop-down menu lets you select whether the text file is text-delimited or fixed-length.
 Select the proper text type, and the page will update according to the data in your file.

 Field Delimiters: This drop-down menu lets you select your delimiter.
 In the example above, the file is a comma-separated text file, so the delimiter is a comma (,).
 However, you can change the delimiter depending on your file type.
-For delimiters that are not listed, select "Other" and then type in the delimiter into the box.
+For delimiters that are not listed, select "Other", delete it, then type in your delimiter and hit the Enter key.
+For example, if your data was backslash-delimited, you would type in a "\" (without quotation marks) and hit Enter.
+When the warning box appears and asks if you'd like to change the delimiter, select the "Yes" button.

 Text Qualifier: A text qualifier is often used in text files to help denote what is and isn't text.
 In this example, each field contains quotation marks (") around the word.